Developmental Autism Therapy & Family-centred Intervention:

-- Does your child ignore you, when you call his name, and insist on holding something like a stick or coat-hanger?
+- Does your child ignore you, when you call his name?

-- Do you have a child with autistic-like behaviours, autism or delayed speech/language development?
+- Do you worry about autistic-like behaviours, autism or delayed speech/language development?

-- do not necessarily mean your child has autism?
+Did you know that AUTISTIC-LIKE BEHAVIOURS do not always mean your child has autism?

 - are all human behaviours, that make sense and are very common?